 Planning employee satisfaction survey questions can be more complex and most HR managements anticipate.
 In reality, employee engagement surveys are very different from any other research survey because of the final goal associated with them.
-Unlike market research surveys, employee satisfaction surveys cannot be built just to capture data – survey questions need to be engaging, motivating and should resonate with employees in a way that makes them feel included in the decision making process.
+Unlike market research surveys, employee job satisfaction surveys cannot be built just to capture data – survey questions need to be engaging, motivating and should resonate with employees in a way that makes them feel included in the decision making process.

 Surveys that empathise and energise

-Your survey questions need must be framed in a way so as to say – “We are here to take your opinion”.
+Your employee survey questions need must be framed in a way so as to say – “We are here to take your opinion”.
 Remember, that employee satisfaction surveys are not KRA forms where only data needs to be captured for processing.
 The survey must always “ask” and not “tell”.

 “Given that we have not met our annual targets, what do you feel about your managers?” – This time of engagement questions can be counter-productive.
 Instead, simply ask “How effective do you feel is your reporting manager in guiding you towards achieving annual targets?” – Now that’s a question which is accurately asking the question without being condescending to any employee.